EANadim/Master-Project/README.md

 python behavior_report_generator.py
 ```

-This command will generate two behavior reports for each coder: `behavior_report_ehtesham.csv` and `behavior_report_usman.csv`.
+This command will generate two behavior reports for each coder: `behavior_report_ehtesham.csv` and `behavior_report_usman.csv` inside the `behavior_report` folder.
 Each behavior report will include scores for social behavior, non-social behavior, and the percentage of social behavior for each participant.

 ## Interrater reliability